Aamir-Meman/BoringStuffWithPython/README.md

 - Always surround your string in **single quote (')**
 - You can even have a string with no characters in it. **''** called a **blank string**.

+## String Concatenation and Replication

+- **+** is the addition operator when it operates on two integers or floating-point values.
+However, when + is used on two string values, it joins the strings as the **string concatenation operator**
+- The * operator is used for multiplication when it operates on two integer or floating point values.But when the * operator is used on one string value and one integer value, it becomes the **string replication** operator.